 Cement Density

 The density of cement can vary from less than 8.33 ppg for foamed cement to as much as 20 ppg for densified slurries.
-Cement densities properties in oil & gas wells need to be varied to prevent lost circulation or to control abnormal formation pressures.
+Cement density properties in oil & gas wells must be varied to prevent lost circulation or to control abnormal formation pressures.

 Normal densities for API cement are shown in Table 3.
 As you can see, the density can be varied by altering the water content; however, care should be taken to avoid excess water.
 In general, too much water will increase the thickening time and reduce the strength of the cement.